dmorse/pscf/README.md

 # Support

-Development of PSCF has been supported by National Science Foundation grants NSF-DMR097338 and NSF-DMR130436.
+Development of this Fortran version of PSCF has been supported by National Science Foundation grants NSF-DMR097338 and NSF-DMR130436.